Azure/Azure-Sentinel/Solutions/SenservaPro/Data Connectors/SenservaPro_Sentinel_Connector.md

 ## Find your data

-The data appears in Log Analytics under CustomLogs SenservaPro_CL after a successful connection is established and is continually updated automaticly.
+The data appears in Log Analytics under CustomLogs SenservaPro_CL after a successful connection is established.
+Senserva data  is continually updated automatically once the connection is established.
 To use the relevant schema in Log Analytics for the SenservaPro, search for SenservaPro_CL.

 ## Validate connectivity
 It may take up to 20 minutes until your logs start to appear in Log Analytics.